CassiuSRSA/propSol/readme.md

-# The Blogger
+# Property Management Web App

 Welcome to the code for my property management web app.

-Live site: [The Blogger](https://propsol.onrender.com/) - Please allow a minute for the server to spin up
+Live site: [PropSol](https://propsol.onrender.com/) - Please allow a minute for the server to spin up

 ## Technologies Used